 This easy vegetarian chilli recipe makes a chilli con carne sin carne (without meat) and it’s vegan if you eat it without dairy accompaniments such as sour cream and cheese.
 While this bean chilli is a cinch to make and comes together quickly, it’s full of so much flavour thanks to the spices that even meat-lovers won’t miss the beef mince.

-Historically – Terence and I have been together so long, it feels like eons – if we’ve wanted a big ol’ bowl of chilli, then Terence has made his heavenly chilli con carne, which has a depth of flavour and complexity that my little ol’ vegetarian chilli, while still incredibly delicious, can’t match due to his use of a variety of chillies, bacon, beer, roasted dried spices, and multiple hours simmering on the stove.
+Back in the day, if we wanted a big ol’ bowl of chilli, Terence made his heavenly chilli con carne, which has a depth of flavour and complexity that my little ol’ vegetarian chilli, while still incredibly delicious, can’t match due to his use of a variety of chillies, bacon, beer, roasted dried spices, and multiple hours simmering on the stove.
 Until now… but I’m getting ahead of myself.

 In the past, if we wanted to make my ultimate nachos and we didn’t have any leftover chilli con carne, I’d whip up this easy bean chilli in a matter of minutes to spread on top of the corn chips instead of plain refried beans.
 I didn’t give it a thought until Terence commented on how delicious it was last week.